What Role Does Sleep Play In Our Mood?

 How can sleep affect our health?

 Sleep is the foundation that many of our daily functions rely on.
-Quality deep and restorative sleep can aid in our ability to learn, allow us to make sound decisions through improved focus and concentration, and can lead to more stable moods.
+Quality deep and restorative rest can aid in our ability to learn, allow us to make sound decisions through improved focus and concentration, and can lead to more stable moods.
 It also aids our immune system, keeps inflammation in the body at bay, and keeps our weight, appetite, microbiome, and metabolic state in check.

-“If we chronically deprive ourselves of this beautiful, nourishing sleep then we run the risk of certain physical and mental disease and increased inflammation in the body,” she explains.
+“If we chronically deprive ourselves of this beautiful, nourishing sleep, then we run the risk of certain physical and mental disease and increased inflammation in the body,” she explains.
 Some of the added risks include heart disease, diabetes, infertility, cancer, and immune deficiency.

 Struggles with sleep and mood disorders are also closely linked.
 Sleep loss can affect your mood, while the way we feel can also drive a wedge between you and good sleep.
 Studies have shown that people who are sleep deprived report increases in negative moods, like anger, irritability, and sadness, and decreases in positive moods.
 Additionally, sleep deprivation is typically a symptom of depression and anxiety.

-Without getting an adequate amount of good sleep, we fail to fall into the deep restorative phase of sleep where the “magic” happens.
+Without getting an adequate amount of good sleep, we fail to fall into the deep restorative phase where the “magic” happens.
 Deep sleep can help boost immunity, aid in hormone and endocrine function, and heal the body from challenges from the previous day.
 REM sleep also plays a role in enhancing learning and our memory as well as contributes to the strength of our overall emotional health.
 It helps facilitate the way our brain processes emotional information.
 As we sleep, our brain works on evaluating and remembering thoughts and memories, which can influence our mood and emotional reactivity.

 How can we get more sleep?